BagritsevichStepan/tree-transformer-cli/README.md

 ### <a name="creating"></a>Second part.
 Creating

 This programm accepts `ADD`, `REMOVE` and `EXIT` commands and applies them to the tree stored in memory.
 After each command, the current tree structure is printed to the console.
-After each command the programm saves and loads the generated tree in binary format using _Java Serialization_.
+After each command the programm saves and loads the generated tree in binary format.

-To run it use the command `java -jar wmms-test-task2-1.0.jar creating`.
+To run it use the command `./tree-transformer.sh creating`.
 You can add the parameter `-l` or `--load-tree` to load the tree from file before the program starts.
 Also you can define the file name in parameters, which will be used to save the tree and from which the tree will be loaded.
 If you do not specify it, the standard file `tree.txt` will be used.

 Аfter the program starts, you can generate the tree with the `ADD` and `REMOVE` commands.
 To end the program use the `EXIT` command.